 Geog 340 Book Review Assignment

-The assignment is to read and write a review of a book that either
+The assignment is to read and review (written) a book that either

-(1) describes a place or a trip in,
+(1) describes a place or a trip in a region,

 or (2) considers a 'regionalization' of North America

 --- placing particular emphasis on whether and how the author creates

 (or fails to create) a sense of place for the reader.

 The review is to be approximately 1,250 words.

 We will spend time (as needed) on standards of academic writing,

 and on tools to support the academic writer.

 There are many books that describe journeys and places in North America.